 Antopol-Goldman lesions are very rare presentations of subepithelial haemorrhage in the renal pelvis, presenting as discrete mass-like haematomas.

-The cause of these lesions is uncertain, although non-steroidal anti-inflammatory drug (NSAID) overuse, trauma, and amyloidosis have been...
+The cause of these lesions is uncertain, although long-term anticoagulation, non-steroidal anti-inflammatory drug (NSAID) overuse, trauma...

 Antral follicle count (AFC) or basal antral follicle count is a test performed to check a female individual's ovarian reserve.

 A female is born with a lifetime supply of eggs and as she enters puberty these eggs develop.
 During and after puberty these follicles develop and are relea...